projectchrono/chrono/doxygen/documentation/manuals/chrono/mathematical_objects.md

 Dense matrices in Chrono are templated by the scalar type and have row-major storage order.
 All Chrono matrix and vector types below are simply aliases to appropriate Eigen matrix types; see @ref chrono_linalg and the ChMatrix.h header.

 <div class="ce-info">
-The [ChVector](@ref chrono::ChVector) and [ChVector2](@ref chrono::ChVector2) classes, used to represent 3D vectors in space and 2D vectors in a plane, respectively, are not Eigen types nor derived from Eigen matrices.
+The [ChVector3](@ref chrono::ChVector3) and [ChVector2](@ref chrono::ChVector2) classes, used to represent 3D vectors in space and 2D vectors in a plane, respectively, are not Eigen types nor derived from Eigen matrices.
 </div>

 Matrices are indexed starting from 0, with (row,column) indexing: